 Plan Assignment Framework Points Earned

 Performance at or above 59%

 Improvement at or above 47% - below 59%

 Priority Improvement at or above 37% - below 47%

+Turnaround below 37%

 Framework points are calculated using the percentage of points earned out of points eligible.
-For schools with data on all indicators, the total points possible are: 25 points for Academic Achievement, 50 for Academic Growth, and 25 for Academic Growth Gaps.
+For schools with data on all indicators, the total points possible are: 25 points for Academic the points eligible, so scores are not negatively impacted.
+Achievement, 50 for Academic Growth, and 25 for Academic Growth Gaps.

-Performance Indicators Rating/Plan % of Points Earned out of Points Eligible Academic Achievement Approaching 56.3% (14.1 out of 25 points) Academic Growth Approaching 58.3% (29.2 out of 50 points) Academic Growth Gaps Approaching 50.0% (12.5 out of 25 points) Test Participation 95% Participation Rate Met TOTAL Schools may not be eligible for all nossible points on an indicator due to insi 55.8% (55.8 out of 100 points) of students.
-In these cases, the points are rer moved from both the points earned and the points eligible, so scores are not negatively impacted.
+Performance Indicators Rating/Plan % of Points Earned out of Points Eligible Academic Achievement Approaching 50.0% ( 12.5 out of 25 points ) Academic Growth Approaching 58.3% ( 29.2 out of 50 points ) Academic Growth Gaps Approaching 53.3% ( 13.3 out of 25 points ) Test Participation 95% Participation Rate Met TOTAL possible points on an indicator due to insu 55.0% ( 55 out of 100 points )